retrcult/retrcult.github.io/_posts/2014-11-22-how-to-use-git.md

 $ git branch -d experimental
 # This command ensures that the changes in the experimental branch are already in the current branch

+# You can also create a new branch and switch to it using
+$ git checkout -b crazy-idea

-# If you develop on a branch crazy-idea, then regret it, you can always delete the branch with
+# If you regret it, you can always delete the branch with
 $ git branch -D crazy-idea
 {% endhighlight %}

+As a general rule, you should try to split your changes into small logical steps, and commit each of them.
+They should be consistent, working independently of any later commits, pass the test suite, etc. This makes the review process much easier, and the history much more useful for later inspection and analysis, for example with `git-blame` and `git-bisect`.

+Don’t be afraid of making too small or imperfect steps along the way.
+You can always go back later and edit the commits with `git rebase --interactive` before you publish them.
+You can use `git stash save --keep-index` to run the test suite independent of other uncommitted changes.